Tony Baxter: Big Thunder Mountain Railroad

-Big Thunder Mountain Railroad opened in Disneyland park September 2, 1979, and was recreated a year later in Magic Kingdom.
+Big Thunder Mountain Railroad opened at Disneyland in 1979, and was recreated a year later in Magic Kingdom.
 It was designed by both Tony Baxter and his mentor Claude Coats and was the first ride built in Disneyland without any input from Walt Disney.
 The land that Big Thunder Mountain Railroad was built upon had previously been Walt Disney's original ride, Nature's Wonderland, which had lost popularity among guests.
-Tokyo Disneyland and Disneyland Paris got their versions in 1987 and 1992.
+Tokyo Disneyland and Disneyland Paris got their versions in 1987 and 1992, respectively.

-Fantasyland
+Fantasyland remodel

 The remodeled Fantasyland opened at Disneyland in 1983 with Baxter's oversight.
 It included the redesign of all the architecture from a Renaissance theme to appear like a Bavarian village.
 It featured, among many changes, completely rebuilt versions of the Fantasyland dark rides, plus the addition of Pinocchio's Daring Journey.
 Under Baxter's supervision, the new Fantasyland featured many details and was the most technically advanced land in the park for the era.

 Splash Mountain

-Splash Mountain debuted at Disneyland in 1989.
+Splash Mountain opened at Disneyland in 1989.
 America Sings, another attraction at Disneyland, was slated to be closed due to poor attendance.
-Baxter incorporated the Audio-Animatronics figures from America Sings with his idea for a log flume attraction that would eventually be named Splash Mountain (based on the animated sequences from Disney's 1946 film Song of the South).
+Baxter incorporated most of the Audio-Animatronics figures from America Sings with his idea for a log flume attraction that would eventually be named Splash Mountain, based on the animated sequences from Disney's 1946 film Song of the South.
+Other versions of Splash Mountain opened at Tokyo Disneyland and Magic Kingdom in 1992.
 In 2020, Disney announced that the Disneyland and Magic Kingdom versions of the attraction would be re-themed based on Disney Animation's 2009 film The Princess and the Frog, and that Baxter would contribute to this new version as a creative advisor.
-In 2022, it was announced that the new attraction will be called Tiana's Bayou Adventure with an opening set for "late 2024" at both parks.
+In 2022, it was announced that the new attraction would be called Tiana's Bayou Adventure with an opening set for "late 2024" at both parks.
 The Magic Kingdom version of Splash Mountain closed in January 2023, while the Disneyland version closed in May 2023.
 Tiana's Bayou Adventure opened in June 2024 at Magic Kingdom, and in November 2024 at Disneyland.
-Splash Mountain still exists in Tokyo Disneyland.